 When laying the artificial grass on a slope, a good heavy sanding is required to ensure it is pushed right down into the incline.
 The sand weighs down the new grass and once it has been evenly spread across the entire area, use a good brush to give it that final finish ready to step back and admire!

 If you are interested in fitting artificial grass in your garden, then Unreal Lawns would love to hear from you.
-We cover the North West including both residential and commercial spaces, specialising in delivering an expert service when it comes to laying artificial grass on slopes or tricky surfaces.
+We cover the North West, Leeds, and Doncaster and deliver an expert service when it comes to laying artificial grass on slopes or tricky surfaces.